 Cover for late pickup charges if your flight is delayed

 It’s not uncommon for rental desk staff, whether at the airport or not, to refuse excess protection policies and encourage customers to purchase their insurance instead.
-As long as you and your hire vehicle meet the terms and conditions of our policy, there should be no reason why a car hire firm can turn down our insurance; so try and dig deep for an explanation.
+As long as you and your hire vehicle meet the terms and conditions of our policy, there should be no reason for a car hire firm to turn down the policy.